opsmop/opsmop/docs/source/facts.rst

 * UserFacts
 * FileTests

-All facts can be used in :ref:`conditionals`, :ref:`hooks` as well as :ref:`templates` - in fact, they are just Python instances with functions, so you can use them anywhere.
+All facts can be used in functions, as well as :ref:`templates` - they are just Python instances with functions, so you can use them anywhere.

 Here's a basic example from :ref:`platform`: